 Articles & Short-form documents

 In short, microlearning fundamentally changes the way we perceive knowledge.
-It offers the ideal length of sessions for modern learners making information easier to comprehend in less time.
+It offers the ideal length of sessions for modern learners, making information easier to comprehend in less time.

-Step 1 - Know Your Audience
+Know Your Audience

 So, first of all, understand who you are creating content for.
 Clarifying this aspect will also help you to decide on the format and what more & less to incorporate.
+Once you know what your students prefer to learn and how they prefer to learn it, you can also tailor your feedback around those.

 When you are clear on the niche & format you want to provide, it is time to set learning outcomes & objectives.